demisto/content/Packs/CrowdStrikeMalquery/Integrations/CrowdStrikeMalquery/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### cs-malquery-exact-search
 ***
-Use exact-search to search Falcon MalQuery for a combination of hex patterns and strings in order to identify samples based upon file content at byte level granularity.
-You can filter results on criteria such as file type, file size and first seen date.
+Searches Falcon MalQuery for a combination of hex patterns and strings to identify malware samples based upon file content, which returns a request ID.
+Use the request ID in the cs-malquery-get-request command to   retrieve results.
+You can filter results based on criteria such as file type, file size and first seen date.
-<br/>Using exact-search is a two-step process:
-1. Search MalQuery with exact-search, which returns a request ID.
-2. Provide that request ID to the cs-malquery-get-request to retrieve results.

 #### Base Command